Chris-Woodham/JCoz/README.md

 For all the available options, see the [_options_ section below](#cli-options)

 For use with Tomcat, the agent path option needs to be added to `CATALINA_OPTS`.
-If it's not possible to change `CATALINA_OPTS` the program is launched with, it can be appended to using setenv.sh place within the tomcat bin, see example below.
+If it's not possible to change `CATALINA_OPTS` the program is launched with, it can be appended `CATALINA_OPTS` to using `setenv.sh` place within the tomcat bin, see example below.

   ```bash
   #!/bin/sh